BETT

 Bett or The Bett Show (formerly known as the British Educational Training and Technology Show) is a global series of education shows organised by Hyve Group marketing information technology in education.
 The flagship show is located in the UK, with satellite events in Asia & Brasil.
-Bett is also the global community for education technology, which hosts webinars, CPD sessions and publish articles from the leaders in education.
+Bett is also a global community for education technology, which hosts webinars, CPD sessions and publish articles from the leaders in education.